Top tips for things to do, places to stay, mountain wineries, great restaurants and best times to visit this charming North Georgia mountain town.

 Another local hangout is River Street Tavern, which has an extensive drink menu with 13 beers on draft and plenty more in the bottle, as well as wine and cocktails.
 The food menu includes dishes like wings, burgers, sandwiches, and their famous Greek Salad.

 Enjoy Italian favorites at Charlie's Italian Restaurant, which has menu items like Neapolitan and Margherita pizzas, baked gnocchi and chicken saltimbocca.
 They’re open for lunch and dinner.

-Operated by The Martyn House, the Ellijay Coffeehouse is where locals go for their morning jolt, set in a restored 1940s building downtown.
+The Ellijay Coffeehouse is where locals go for their morning jolt, set in a restored 1940s building downtown.
 It’s the perfect spot to relax with a book or work with free (and fast!)
-WiFi while sipping on cold brew and snacking on fresh made pastries.
+WiFi while sipping on cold brew and snacking on freshly made pastries.

-You can’t miss the kitschy pig signs on the hill at Pooles Real Pit BBQ Pig Hill of Fame, a North Georgia barbecue staple.
+You can't miss the kitschy pig signs on the hill at Poole's Real Pit BBQ Pig Hill of Fame, a North Georgia barbecue staple.
 Open since 1989, favorites include beef brisket and pulled pork with sides like Brunswick stew and macaroni and cheese.
+Open Thursday through Sunday.

 There’s no shortage of events in Ellijay, especially in the fall.